AllKind/ipset-bash-completion/README.md

 - Complete on filenames if the current option requires it.
 - Complete variable names, command subtitution and globbing patterns.
 - Do not complete if an invalid combination of options is used.
+- Do not complete if an invalid value of an option argument is detected.

 Installation